cnti-testcatalog/testsuite/TEST-CATEGORIES.md

 ## Microservice Tests

 #### The CNF should be developed and delivered as a microservice.
-The CNF Conformance suite tests to determine the organizational structure and rate of change of the CNF being tested.
+The CNF Test suite tests to determine the organizational structure and rate of change of the CNF being tested.
 Once these are known we can detemine whether or not the CNF is a microservice.
 See: [Microservice-Principles](https://networking.cloud-native-principles.org/cloud-native-microservice-principles):

 #### On workloads: